bootsoon/read-a-book/01-asking-the-right-questions.md

 Who would find *Asking the Right Questions* especially beneficial?
 Because of our teaching experiences with readers representing many different levels of ability, we have difficulty `envisioning` any academic course or program for which this book would not be useful.
 In fact, the first nine editions have been used in law, English, `pharmacy`, `philosophy`, education, `psychology`, `sociology`, religion, and social science courses, as well as in numerous high school classrooms.

+A few uses for the book seem especially appropriate.
+Teachers in general education programs may want to begin their courses by assigning this book as a `coherent` response to their students' requests to explain what is expected of them.
+English courses that emphasize `expository` writing could use this text both as a format for evaluating arguments prior to constructing an essay and a checklist of problems that the writer should attempt to avoid as she writes.
+The text can also be used as the central focus of courses designed specifically to teach critical reading and thinking skills.

+While *Asking the Right Questions* `stems` primarily from our classroom experiences, it is written so that it can guide the reading and listening habits of almost everyone.
+The skills that it seeks to develop are those that any critical reader needs to serve as a basis for rational decisions.
+The critical questions stressed in the book can enhance anyone's reasoning, regardless of the extent of his or her formal education.

 ## CONTENTS

 [Chapter 01](./01/chapter-01.md)